What is the LooksRare exchange?

 orderNonce, batch cancelling for orders, and other "cancel-all" features.

 The system is also designed with additional protections for users.
-For instance, protocol fees are read from each execution strategy, for which the protocol fee cannot be upgraded without redeploying a new strategy contract.
-Similarly, ask orders contain protections against unexpected changes in royalty fees with a minimum percentage of the price that must go to the ask side (or the transaction would revert).
+For instance, protocol fees are read from each execution strategy, for which the protocol fee cannot be increased without redeploying a new strategy contract.
+Similarly, ask orders contain protections against unexpected changes in collection rebates with a minimum percentage of the price that must go to the ask side (or the transaction would revert).

 Finally, the system offer benefits to users such as the human-readability of the signed message thanks to the use of EIP-712 signatures but it also supports EIP-1271 as a signature validation method for smart contracts.